Self-bondage during business trips. Tutorial. Part II

 Some supermarkets may also sell rope, vibrators and various plugs.

-12 Responses to “Self-bondage during business trips.
+12 thoughts on “Self-bondage during business trips.
 Tutorial.
 Part II”

 Pet supply stores have alightful range of chains, collars, and dog chew toys that look like they were designed as dildoes or butt plugs.